 Results for Selected Institutions allows you to compare the admission rates for selected colleges within your school to the national average admission rates for three years.

 Ratings and Rankings Summary maps your school’s Application mix, Admittance mix, Enrollment mix and your school’s Admission Rate (called “High School Rate”) broken down into categories dictated below.
-Mix means proportion of the entire class and the percentages always add up to 100% to cover the whole class.
+Mix means a proportion of the entire class and the percentages always add up to 100% to cover the whole class.

 Global or National Rate is the publicly released admissions rate for that institution or the average admissions rate for the indicated group of schools.